-Our policies and procedures state that we produce or pre-approve all sales aids used by members such as presentations videotapes, audiotapes, brochures and promotional clothing.
+Our policies and procedures require that we produce or pre-approve all sales aids used by members such as presentations, videos, audio recordings, brochures and promotional clothing.
 Further, members may not use any form of media advertising to promote products unless it is pre-approved by us.
 Members are not entitled to use our trademarks or other intellectual property without our prior consent.
+If we are made aware of unapproved materials being used, we notify and direct the relevant members to cease using such materials.
+In addition to regularly communicating to our members what is and is not appropriate to say about product or income claims, we have engaged a third-party service provider to assist us in monitoring the internet and various social media to identify potential misconduct or violations of our policies and procedures.